scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

   --One of the Authors

-Every author of a paper in a SciPy proceedings has to deal with the tooling required to test that their paper is building and displays properly.
-This is not a profoundly difficult problem, but it serves to illustrate the point.
-In particular, documenting the “solution” to building SciPy papers is unnecessarily complex due to the variety of potential environments (e.g., Mac, Windows, \*nix), and even methods that authors might have used to set up Python on their machine (e.g., Anaconda, Canopy, python.org).
+To accomplish even relatively simple tasks, one commonly needs to configure “new-to-you” computational tools.
+As you can see in the quote above, even the task of writing this paper required tooling that was not obvious to at least one author!
+Presumably, most *readers* of this paper will have dealt with far more complex demands in the course of instruction, collaboration, or shipping professional software.
+The process of introducing novices to new software is made unnecessarily complex due to the variety of potential end-user environments (e.g., Mac, Windows, \*nix), and even methods that authors might have used to set up Python on their machine (e.g., Anaconda, Canopy, python.org).

-This problem is quite general.
 In a university setting, students need to sufficiently reproduce an environment required to run the software a professor has chosen for a course.
-Collaborating researchers need to reproduce each other’s workflows, and ideally anyone should to run the code used for a set of research results.
+Collaborating researchers need to reproduce each other’s workflows, and those of us who value reproducible research would prefer that *anyone* should be able to run the code used for a set of research results.
-Prosaic examples include the toolchain required to use nbconvert (very much parallel to the above).
-Or, for example, ensuring that a properly configured database is available.
+The problem of documenting how to use one’s tools predates computing.
+But recently, a new crop of tools has emerged under the *DevOps* banner – a contraction of software *development* and systems *operation* – with a general philosophy that systems operation (configuration, deployment, maintenence, etc.) of computing environments can and should be scripted as much as possible [XXX - REF?].

+A simple example common to web applications development (an increasingly common way to deploy scientific applications) is ensuring that a properly configured database and secure web server is available.
+End users who wish to run the web application may prefer PostgreSQL or MySQL, Apache or Nginx.
+Instructions, then, must be generic to tool-choice (which makes things hard on novice users), or alternatively provide ample detail for all possible choices of tooling (which makes things hard for doing documentation).
+A DevOps approach to this problem of configuring a web application might consist of providing brief descriptions of various install paths, along with *scripts* or “recipes” that automate setup of your desired environment.
+As we’ll describe below, many readers will already have tools and skills to do this, in the form of package management and basic shell scripting.
+In other words, the primary shift that’s required is not one of new tooling (most developers already have the basic tooling they need), but rather one of *philosophy*.

-Developers in industry similarly need to ensure code they develop on their laptop or workstation will work in a specified environment – for example on production servers.
-This complexity was once managed via the use of monolithic software, but as more and more essential functionality is built out across a variety of systems and languages, the value of spanning multiple tools continues to increase.
+In scientific computing (and elsewhere) this complexity was once managed via the use of monolithic software, or more recently, centralized package management.
+But as more and more essential functionality is built out across a variety of systems and languages, the value of spanning multiple tools continues to increase.
 Whether we are producing research results or web services, it is becoming increasingly essential to set up new languages, libraries, databases, and more.
 As such, a large number of tools have been developed and widely adopted to manage this complexity.

 A number of solutions have also been developed to allow for multiple *Python* environments, including environments that peacefully co-exist on the same computer (e.g., virtualenv, venv, conda, buildout), but our compute environment often pulls in non-trivial tooling outside of Python (though tools like conda *can* pull in non-python tooling).
 While these tools from the Python community cannot solve all of the problems we describe below, there is no reason that any of them could not be used within the broader approach we’ll describe.
 Indeed, a tool like conda could ultimately perform *most* of the work – though as we’ll see, it should likely never be able to perform all of that work.